yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 ### Kubernetes

-If you plan to run YugabyteDB nodes on Kubernetes, all you need to provide in the Yugabyte Platform console is your cloud provider credentials.
-The Yugabyte Platform will use those credentials to automatically provision and de-provision instances that run Yugabyte.
+If you plan to run YugabyteDB nodes on Kubernetes, you'll need to generate a `kubeconfig` file, which Yugabyte Platform will use to automatically provision and de-provision instances that run Yugabyte.
 An 'instance' for YugabyteDB includes a compute instance as well as local or remote disk storage attached to the compute instance.

 ## Configure Kubernetes credentials